NorthernMechatronics/tflm_digits/training_files/README.md

 For this section, we use **CONV** to represent convolutional layers, **POOL** for max pooling layers, and **DENSE** for fully connected layers.

-In many cases, it's enough to have the following:
+[In general](https://stanford.edu/~shervine/teaching/cs-230/cheatsheet-convolutional-neural-networks#overview), the architecture is as follows:

-INPUT -> CONV -> POOL -> DENSE -> DENSE -> OUTPUT
+INPUT -> CONV -> POOL -> DENSE -> OUTPUT

 We may have alternating convolutional and max pooling layers: